Fireflaker/WakeupGagit2/README.md

 # WakeupGadget2

+Important!
+Make sure the Vcc of the RTC module is connected correctly and has a stable voltage.
+The circuit will work even when its Vcc is at high impedance.
+Current will be drown from the data pins to keep the battery charged.
+But this is bad and will result in inaccurate time keeping up to several minutes per day.

 I hate waking up in the dark.
 I hate being forced to get out of bed in general.
 So I made this thing 1 day after daylight saving plan to turn on a projector before the alarm goes off.
 For such efficiency, I shamelessly pasted df99 in CircuitsArduino linked below so THANK YOU!

 It has been tested working.
 I recommend connecting your projector to a chromebook that has a alarm to go off 1 minute after the projector turns on.
 So you get the best audio visual experiance.